 It's too esoteric - it's too disconnected from the day to day realities of your work.
 It’s comes in over your head, often being based around philosophical arguments.

-Why ethics training has to be a big priority (article)
+Why ethics training has to be a big priority (link)

-How to teach leadership on ethics in a way that works (article)
+How to teach leadership on ethics in a way that works (link)

-What insurance people must learn to make better decisions (article)
+What insurance people must learn to make better decisions (link)

-Learning Integrity – what works and what doesn’t work (article)
+Learning Integrity – what works and what doesn’t work (link)

 "In looking for people to hire, you look for three qualities: integrity, intelligence, and energy.
 And, if they don't have the first, the other two will kill you."
 Warren Buffet